-A new, international meta-analysis on patients with genetic and acquired neuromuscular disorders breaks some good news for assisted movement therapy.
-The study shows that 94% of the patients’ clinical outcome improved.
+A new, international meta-analysis on patients with genetic and acquired neuromuscular disorders breaks good news for assisted movement therapy.
+The study, published in a peer reviewed journal, shows improved clinical outcome in 94% of the patients.Adding the robotic Innowalk training to conventional therapy, significantly improved passive range of motion in the lower extremities.
+Other improved clinical outcomes were seen in the following areas:

 Aim of the study